coralogix/telemetry-shippers/otel-ecs-fargate/README.md

 ### Note: Previous versions of this integration used an ADOT (AWS Distribution for OpenTelemetry) collector image.
 If you are upgrading an existing deployment, make sure you upgrade both the configuration and the task definition.

+### Note: Previous versions of this integration required logs to be processed using fluentbit logrouter.
+This is no longer necessary and logs can be collected by OTEL along with the metrics and traces.

 The OpenTelemetry collector offers a vendor-agnostic implementation of how to receive, process and export telemetry data.

 In this document, we'll explain how to add the OTEL collector as a sidecar agent to your ECS Task Definitions.
 We use the standard Opentelemetry Collector Contrib distribution but leverage the envprovider to generate the configuration from an AWS SSM Parameter Store.
 There is an example cloudformation template for review [here](https://github.com/coralogix/cloudformation-coralogix-aws/tree/master/aws-integrations/ecs-fargate)

 The envprovider is used for loading of the OpenTelemetry configuration via Systems Manager Parameter Stores.
 This makes adjusting your configuration more convenient and more dynamic than baking a static configuration into your container image.

-Our config.yaml file includes a standard configuration that'll ensure proper ingestion by our backend.
+Our config.yaml file includes a standard configuration that'll ensure proper ingestion of logs, metrics and traces by our backend.
 Make sure to create this parameter store in the same region as your ECS cluster.
 We've included a sample cloudformation template to deploy this parameter store to simplify this process.

-Once the Parameter Store has been created, you'll need to add the container to your existing Task Definition.
+Once the Parameter Store has been created, you'll need to add the OTEL container to your existing Task Definition(s).

 Example container declaration within a Task Definition: